Barden0/Barden0/README.md

 - 🔭 I care deeply about **architecting and building highly resilient, well executed products and scalable architectures with best practices of the cloud that help businesses and make a difference**

-- 👯 I’m looking to collaborate on **AWS solutions architecture**
+- 🫱🏽‍🫲🏾 I’m looking to collaborate on **AWS solutions architecture**

-- 👨‍💻 Some of my projects are available at [Projects](https://samuelbarden.com/projects)
+- 👨‍💻 View some of my projects at [Projects](https://samuelbarden.com/projects)

 - 📝 I regularly write articles on [Clouding With Barden](https://blog.samuelbarden.com)